danui/4096/README.md

 A merge of [2048](https://github.com/gabrielecirulli/2048) and [4096](https://github.com/martijnkorteweg/4096).
 This brings in improvements to the 2048 game made after the original 4096 fork.
-In particular, the use of `localStorage` to store game state.
+In particular, the use of `localStorage` to store game state means you won't lose your _almost-did-it_ game when the browser refreshes.
+(Sad story there.)

 [Play this version](http://danui.github.io/4096/)